Major code BS6309

 Athens, OH 45701

 The Adolescent to Young Adult (AYA) program includes 7 majors: Integrated Language Arts, Integrated Mathematics, Integrated Social Studies, Integrated Science, Earth/Space Science, Life Science and Physical Science.
-Regardless of the college of the university from which you will graduate, if you wish to be licensed through Ohio University to teach integrated language arts, you must complete the following program and earn passing scores on the Praxis II exams and a Teacher Performance Assessment (TPA).
+Regardless of the college of the university from which you will graduate, if you wish to be licensed through Ohio University to teach integrated language arts, you must complete the following program and earn passing scores on the Ohio Assessments for Educators (OAE) exams and a Teacher Performance Assessment (TPA).
 This major prepares you for an Ohio four-year Resident Educator teaching license that qualifies you to teach all science courses in grades 7-12.

 All students pursuing teacher education programs at Ohio University are subject to the Selective Admission and Retention Program in teacher education.
 Criteria and procedures are available in the Office of Student Affairs, McCracken Hall 124.
 Admission to Professional Education is required before taking any education courses at the 2000 level or higher.
 Requirements for admission to Professional Education include: